AILEY director Q&A hosted by Bonnie Greer screens in cinemas on January the 4th, book now: www.aileyfilm.co.uk.

 READ MORE: IT’S A SIN

 However, that commitment and drive would come at a price; his well-being and happiness.
 Here, Ailey would all but hide his sexual relationships, never finding any stability in the short and largely secretive partners he embraced.
 This secrecy would also surround his eventual diagnosis of AIDS.
-Here Wignot’s documentary reveals the heartbreak of his final months while also reflecting the trauma of the social discrimination that haunted those who opted to hide their illness from view.
+Here Wignot’s documentary reveals the heartbreak of his final months while also reflecting on the trauma of the social discrimination that haunted those who opted to hide their illness from view.

 Wignot’s documentary is a loving and vibrant exploration of a groundbreaking artist.
 However, over thirty years on from his death, this is a documentary that continues to raise questions about the man behind the name, questions that we will likely never find any answers to.
 But as a portrait of a defining figure whose company broke new ground in dance, Ailey is an utter joy to watch.
-Each interview, clip and dance, a love letter to a man who celebrated Black history, community and culture through movement while tearing down the barriers of the art world.
+Each interview, clip and dance is a love letter to a man who celebrated Black history, community and culture through movement while tearing down the barriers of the art world.
 The resulting documentary is a delicate, vibrant, yet incomplete portrait of a man who won worldwide acclaim despite the obstacles placed in his path yet continued to struggle with his own identity.

 READ MORE: OLIVER SACKS: HIS OWN LIFE